Carl Theodor Dreyer

 Carl Theodor Dreyer ([ˈkʰɑˀl ˈtsʰe̝ːotɒ ˈtʁɑjˀɐ]; 3 February 1889 – 20 March 1968), commonly known as Carl Th.
 Dreyer, was a Danish film director and screenwriter.
-Widely considered one of the greatest filmmakers of all time, his movies are noted for emotional austerity and slow, stately pacing, frequent themes of social intolerance, the inseparability of fate and death, and the power of evil in earthly life.
+Widely considered one of the greatest filmmakers in history, his movies are noted for emotional austerity and slow, stately pacing, frequent themes of social intolerance, the inseparability of fate and death, and the power of evil in earthly life.

-His 1928 movie The Passion of Joan of Arc is considered to be one of the great movies of all time, renowned for its cinematography and use of close-ups.
-It frequently appears on Sight & Sounds lists of the great films ever made, and in 2012's poll, it was voted the ninth-best film by film critics and 37th by film directors.
+His 1928 movie The Passion of Joan of Arc is considered to be one of the greatest of all time, renowned for its cinematography and use of close-ups.
+It frequently appears on Sight & Sounds lists of the greatest films ever made, and in 2012's poll, it was voted the ninth-best film by critics and 37th by directors.

 His other well-known films include Michael (1924), Vampyr (1932), Day of Wrath (1943), Ordet (The Word) (1955), and Gertrud (1964).

 Life

-Dreyer was born illegitimate in Copenhagen, Denmark.
+Dreyer was born illegitimate in Copenhagen.
 His birth mother was an unmarried, Scanian maid named Josefine Bernhardine Nilsson, and he was put up for adoption by his birth father, Jens Christian Torp, a married Danish farmer living in Sweden who was his mother's employer.
 He spent the first two years of his life in orphanages until his adoption by a typographer named Carl Theodor Dreyer and his wife Inger Marie (née Olsen).
 He was named after his adoptive father, but in accordance with Danish practice, there is no Senior or Junior added to their names to distinguish them from each other.

 His adoptive parents were emotionally distant, and his childhood was largely unhappy.
 He later recalled that his parents "constantly let me know that I should be grateful for the food I was given and that I strictly had no claim on anything since my mother got out of paying by lying down to die."
 He was a highly intelligent school student, who left home and formal education at the age of 16.
 He dissociated himself from his adoptive family, but their teachings influenced the themes of many of his films.

 Dreyer was ideologically conservative.
 David Bordwell stated "As a youth he belonged to the Social Liberal party, a conservative group radical only in their opposition to military expenditures."
 Dreyer recalled "Even when I was with Ekstrabladet, I was conservative...I don't believe in revolutions.
 They have, as a rule, the tedious quality of pulling development back.
 I believe more in evolution, in the small advances."

 Dreyer died of pneumonia in Copenhagen at age 79.
 The documentary Carl Th.
 Dreyer: My Metier contains reminiscences from people who knew him.